Learn About Gold Coins

 Here's an explanation of how the purchasing process works:

-• Once you have finalized your order, choose your payment method.
+- Once you have finalized your order, choose your payment method.
 Gainesville Coins accepts credit card, check, bank wire, and cryptocurrency payments.
-You can pay with cash if you place your order in person in our showroom.
+You can pay with cash if you make an appointment and place your order in person.
 The price of your order is locked in once you have paid.
 It is standard practice for it to take up to 10 business days for your payment to clear.

 WHICH GOLD COINS SHOULD I BUY?